AsociacionDrupalES/DrupalCampSpain/README.md

 drush cr
 drush en stage_file_proxy -y
 ```
+7. Create a virtual host like `dc2017.local` and point it to the web
+   directory of this project.
+If you choose a different hostname, then
+   adjust `settings.php` accordingly.
-7. Open the homepage as administrator with `drush uli`.
+8. Open the homepage as administrator with `drush uli`.

 ### Installing without the production database
 If you can't access to a production database dump, then use the following